ScaledMarkets/dabl/Roadmap/README.md

 Complete guides for adding adapters for additional repository types.

+Add behavioral tests to verify that all semantic rules are obeyed.

-Add ability to use different container engines.
+Add ability to plug in adapters for different container engines.